pygfx/pylinalg/CONVENTIONS.md

 * **View Matrix**: The transformation from *world* to camera's *local*.
 This is the inverse of the camera's world matrix.
 * **Projection Matrix**: The transformation from camera's *local* into NDC.

-The axes of NDC/clip space are defined as follows:

-* The positive Z axis is the viewing direction and ranges from [0, 1].
-* The positive Y axis is the up direction and ranges from [-1, 1].
-* The positive X axis is the right direction and ranges from [-1, 1].

 # Memory layout conventions